citiesense/docs/pages/7-City Managers.md

 __How do I add a project to the map?__

-_navigate to the Add a new Project  or by browsing properties on one of the city map pages: [Select a city](http://www.citiesense.com/cities)_
+_City Managers can create Project Pages by logging into an account on Citiesense and clicking the blue "Add a new project" button in the upper right corner of the [My Projects](http://www.citiesense.com/dashboard) page, or by following [this link](http://www.citiesense.com/projects/new)._

 __Can I change a project that I did not create / do not own?__